 - Script Development

 - Final Review and Publishing

 This becomes even more important with each software update (release) and for each additional language.
 While you will save some time on script development and review for updates with manual recording, you have to redo all of the screen recording and audio steps with each update and for each language.
 This is the bulk of the time in the workflow according to industry metrics.
-Because Videate uses scripts to drive automation, with each update and additional language you can do it an average of 16% of the time of manual screen recording.
+Because Videate uses scripts to drive automation, with each update and additional language you can get it done in 16% of the time it takes to do manual screen recording.

 During the first year of production, if we take the time to make the initial version of the video (first time development), add in the time for each update multiplied by the number of updates, plus the time for each language, we can compare the total manual vs. automated approaches.
 Using a “blended” hourly labor rate (some customers have both onshore and offshore resources), we can calculate the annual costs of video production.

 Of course, since Videate is a SaaS platform there is an annual subscription fee.
 While there may be license or subscription fees for manual screen recording tools, we ignore them in the model.
 Even when we add in the Videate subscription fees, the cost and time savings are significant with Videate.
 And because Videate’s pricing is based on the number of hours of video produced, not user licenses, you can have as many users as you need to keep up with your release schedule.

 Our model assumes you will keep your videos up to date with your software releases, either manually or with Videate.
 So you could look at the numbers and say, “we don’t spend that much money because we don’t update them every release.”
 But even if you run the model with one release a year, the ROI is still positive.
 And do you really want your customer experience to include videos that are 6-12 months out of date with your software?
 That means additional costs for customer onboarding and more support tickets!